-Quarrels happen, and few people like dealing with conflict.
+Quarrels happen, and few people like dealing with conflict; however, we all have to do it at one point or another.

 Therefore, it’s important to sort out misunderstandings when they arise.
 The aim is to balance everyone’s needs and concerns.
 A person who is mentally tough does this with a few research-based strategies.